Our customers give us an average of 4.9 stars!

 Is Flood Insurance Mandatory In Certain Areas?

 Depending on where you live, the law may require that all homeowners obtain flood insurance before they are allowed to close on their homes.
-For example, many municipalities located along bodies of water or coastal regions have laws making it compulsory for residents to carry this form of policy.
+For example, many municipalities located along bodies of water or coastal regions have laws making it compulsory for residents to carry this policy.
 These policies typically cover both structural and personal property damage caused by flooding.

 Does Flood Insurance Cover Losses Due To Heavy Rain And Flooding?